gilescope/gilescope.github.io/_posts/2018-01-11-Next-for_Rust.md

 I think the Failure crate is a good step forwards - getting error handling right makes a world of difference to development speed.

 panic! should give file and line numbers.
 Let's tee this up as one of the first things in the next epoc.

+# Ease of Use:

+I think the docs should be updated to introduce the Entry api for HashMaps much sooner.
+It's really hard as a beginner to work with HashMaps while not knowing about the entry api.
+One easily gets tied up in knots as soon as a HashMap meets a loop.
+The entry API seems to avert most of the problems.

 # Community: